Terms and Conditions for Employers

 6. Employment scholarships and cadetships.

-6. Careers and Employment will not accept the following advertisements:
+6. Careers and Employability will not accept the following advertisements:

 1. Any advertisement for an unpaid internship, work experience or volunteer position which does not meet our terms and condition clause 5.3.